hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 These operations carry risk: ensuring no overlap in used indices, ensuring atomicity of transfer/merge operations, managing consistency, possible conflicts, and durability of state across devices.
-Such approaches require strong synchronization, auditability, and appropriate backup mechanisms to avoid double-signing or loss of capacity.
+Such approaches require robust synchronization, auditability, and appropriate backup mechanisms to avoid double-signing or loss of capacity.

 A more elaborate variant of key transfer, going beyond what {{SP-800-208}}